 TORIC (ASTIGMATISM-CORRECTING) LENS

-Toric Lenses can correct astigmatism, which is a condition where the cornea is warped so light rays entering the eye cannot focus on one spot of the retina.
+Toric lenses can correct astigmatism which is a condition where the cornea is warped so light rays entering the eye cannot focus on one spot of the retina.
 This results in distorted, blurry or even double vision.
-Toric Lenses have a single focal point to provide distance vision and enhanced image quality.
+Toric lenses have a single focal point to provide distance vision and enhanced image quality.

-Correcting astigmatism is considered an elective procedure by Medicare/private insurance as there is no disease or emergency condition that requires it to be corrected.
+Correcting astigmatism is considered an elective procedure by Medicare/private insurance because there is no disease or emergency condition that requires it to be corrected.
 When correction is elected, astigmatism reduction represents a goal rather than a guarantee; there is always a slight risk of over/under correction.